aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/system-requirements/_index.md

 {{% alert color="primary" %}}

-WE recommend that you installing Service Pack 2 or later for these products.
+We recommend that you install Service Pack 2 or later for these products.

 {{% /alert %}}
 ### **Client Requirements**
 You need a browser to access SharePoint sites.
 Aspose.Cells for SharePoint is tested with:

 - Microsoft Internet Explorer
-- Mozilla FireFox
+- Mozilla Firefox
 - Google Chrome
 - Safari